 Hib vaccine.
 It protects against Haemophilus influenzae type b, which causes spinal meningitis and other serious infections.

 MMR vaccine.
 It protects against measles, mumps, and rubella (German measles).

 Pneumococcal vaccine/PCV13 (pneumococcal conjugate vaccine).
-It protects against pneumonia, infection in the blood, and meningitis.
+It protects against certain causes of pneumonia, infection in the blood, and meningitis.

 Varicella vaccine.
 It protects against chickenpox.

 Rotavirus (RV) vaccine.
 It protects against severe vomiting and diarrhea caused by rotavirus.

 Hep A vaccine.
 It protects against hepatitis A.